CMHAAorg/cmhaa-website/site/content/resources/launch-media-release.md

       7. [Beyond Blue media release (29 March 2020).](https://www.beyondblue.org.au/media/media-releases/media-releases/beyond-blue-welcomes-funding-for-new-covid-19-support-service%20Accessed%20September%202020.)
 Beyond Blue welcomes funding for new COVID-19 support service.
 ---
-Tuesday 13 October 2020, Sydney: Minister for Health, the Hon Greg Hunt MP, today joined leaders from some of Australia’s biggest names in business to launch the Corporate Mental Health Alliance Australia (CMHAA), a new business-led, expert-guided member organisation dedicated to improving mental health in the workplace.
+**Tuesday 13 October 2020, Sydney**: Minister for Health, the Hon Greg Hunt MP, today joined leaders from some of Australia’s biggest names in business to launch the Corporate Mental Health Alliance Australia (CMHAA), a new business-led, expert-guided member organisation dedicated to improving mental health in the workplace.